 Approach 1: Think of the End Result

 Think what makes your product unique, which customers’ problems it resolves, and so on.
-Remember that you need to be more specific so that web app builders can define what technologies to use.
+You'll need to be quite specific so that web app builders can define what technologies to use.
 Besides, marketers need to be familiar with the target audience, UI/UX designers—with your concept and vision.

 Simple web apps